devlint/gridlex/README.md

 ## Just a Flexbox Grid System
 v.
 2.0.6

+Based on Flexbox (CSS Flexible Box Layout Module), Gridlex is a very simple css grid system to quickly create modern layouts and submodules.

 The concept is simple: you need to wrap your `.col` in a `.grid`.

 ### What can we expect?